VismaConsulting-SWE/cis-for-developers/README.md

 When component is created, tested and deployed.
 Create new integration and add that component to the integration.
 (You can also add the component to any existing integration.)

-Create a new integration in CIS using this URL:
+Create a new or copy an existing integration in CIS using this URL:
 <http://localhost:10001/new_task_item?wid=internal%3Adefault%2Fdefault>
+Then add the components you want to use in that integration.